critterandguitari/ETC_Manual/manual.md

 Finally, if this `MIDI-Channel.txt` file is deleted or not readable, ETC will default to MIDI channel 1 when it boots up.

-# Chapter Four: Programming For ETC™, and Access via Wi-Fi
+# Chapter Four: Programming For ETC™, and Access via WiFi

 ### For those with a text editor and a dream.